Pro-DG: Procedural Diffusion Guidance for Architectural Facade Generation: Method

 which maps the input image and edit to a plausible output image.

 \paragraph{Method Overview. } Our method consists of a back-to-back generation pipeline (cf. Figure~\ref{fig:pipeline}) with the following components:

-\begin{enumerate} \item \textbf{Inverse Procedural Reconstruction:} Reconstructing the procedural facade representation from the input image $F_{in}$. \item \textbf{Structure Editing:} Modifying the procedural representation in order to create the edit $E$. \item \textbf{Hierarchical Matching:} Creating a mapping between elements of the original facade structure and the one modified by edit $E$. \item \textbf{Diffusion Reconstruction:} Reconstructing the original image as a diffusion model output. \item \textbf{Edited Facade Inference:} Guiding the inference process of a diffusion model to generate $F_{out}$. \end{enumerate} Our system builds upon three methods from literature---Fa\c{c}AID \citep{facaid2024}, Null-text Inversion \citep{nulltext2023} and Diffusion Handles \cite{michel2023diffusionhandles}---by combining their functionality into one coherent pipeline while also adding new crucial standalone elements and adapting those existing approaches to fit our use case.
+\begin{enumerate} \item \textbf{Inverse Procedural Reconstruction.} Reconstructing the procedural facade representation from the input image $F_{in}$ and its segmentation. \item \textbf{Structure Editing.} Modifying the procedural representation in order to create the edit $E$ (user-driven). \item \textbf{Hierarchical Matching.} Creating a mapping between elements of the original facade structure and the one modified by edit $E$. \item \textbf{Diffusion Reconstruction.} Reconstructing the original image as a diffusion model output to get the noise which maps to the input image. \item \textbf{Edited Facade Inference.} Guiding the inference process of a diffusion model to generate $F_{out}$. \end{enumerate} Our system builds upon three methods from literature---Fa\c{c}AID \citep{facaid2024}, Null-text Inversion \citep{nulltext2023} and Diffusion Handles \cite{pandey2024diffusionhandles}---by combining their functionality into one coherent pipeline while also adding new crucial standalone elements and adapting those existing approaches to fit our use case.
+Additionally, we employ a Canny edges controlled ControlNet model \citep{zhang2023adding}---finetuned on 23k facade images from the LSAA dataset \citep{lsaa}---as a wrapper for our diffusion model.

-A key aspect of our method is the procedural representation of facade structures.
+A key aspect of our method is the hierarchical representation of facade structures.
 The structure of each facade, whether input or output, is defined by a split grammar derivation tree \citep{wonka2003instant}, forming a hierarchical procedural definition $P$ of the image space.
 Figure \ref{fig:procedure_example} illustrates a simplified example of such a representation.
 Using this representation, an edit can be defined as a pair of procedures:

-where $P_{in}$ and $P_{out}$ are rooted trees of grammar production rules.
+where $P_{in}$ and $P_{out}$ are rooted trees of grammar split production rules which further and further divide the image space up until the leaf terminal symbols like walls, windows, etc..
+Additionally, any intermediate nodes in the tree represent grammar nonterminals and still carry rich semantic information like "ground floor", "roof segment", etc. which is crucial for creating a mapping between the structures.
 By representing facades procedurally, we enable precise and interpretable edits to the structure, which is not achievable with pixel-based representations.
-This approach also enables procedural diffusion model guidance, a novel contribution not present in the literature.
+This approach also enables hierarchy-driven diffusion model guidance, a novel contribution not present in the literature.

 This approach is not limited to architecture.
 It can be adapted to other domains where hierarchical definitions over the image space are available.